scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 abstracting away the details of the plotting process.

-The compositionality of HoloViews is superficially reminiscent of systems such as the Grammar of Graphics [Gog]_ although this is fact the converse of what HoloViews aims to address.
+The compositionality of HoloViews is superficially reminiscent of systems such as the Grammar of Graphics [GoG]_ although this is fact the converse of what HoloViews aims to address.
 Instead of expressing the complexities of graphics, the declarative data structures HoloViews provides, define a language for the semantics of the actual